-Extraordinary things happen when we see the human talent and skill, not the disability.
+"Extraordinary things happen when we see the art, not the disability"

 Originally from NZ and with a background as a professional violinist, to label Roughton-Arnold as exciting is an understatement.
 She single-handedly commissions, produces, fundraises and sings projects of astonishing emotion and vision.
 With a mass of wild copper curls and an arresting belly laugh, her energy is positively atomic.

 Her own visual impairment has never curbed her own ambitions and vision as an opera singer and producer, and formidAbility formalises her work into an incorporated non-profit company.

 CEO & Creative Director

 PATRICIA ST HILAIRE